Artic144/Stardew-damage-calculator/README.md

 }
 ```

 Emeralds increase their weapon's speed by 5 per emerald.
 The weapon's speed value on the tooltip (from now on "tooltip speed") is the "true" speed value divided by 2 and typecast into an integer.
-The behavior described on the wiki where the first emerald adds 2 tooltip speed, the next 3, and the third 2 is explained by this tooltip speed calculation:
+The behavior described on [the wiki](https://stardewvalleywiki.com/Forge#Weapon_forging) where the first emerald adds +2 tooltip speed, the second +3, and the third +2 is explained by this tooltip speed calculation:

 `1 emerald = +5 true speed = +int(2.5) tooltip speed = +2 tooltip speed`,